wenzhifang/Federated-Sketching-LoRA-Implementation/README.md

 ---
 ## 🔥 Our Framework

-TL, DR: In this repo, we provide the implementation of **Federated Sketching LoRA** (FSLoRA), a sketching-based methodology for collaborative LLM fine-tuning across resource-heterogeneous devices
+TL, DR: In this repo, we provide the implementation of **Federated Sketching LoRA** (FSLoRA), a sketching-based methodology for collaborative LLM fine-tuning across resource-heterogeneous devices.

 <div align="center">
     <img src="figures/Overview.png" alt="overview" style="width:60%;"/>